dalathegreat/Battery-Emulator-Wiki/docs/battery/kia_niro_hyundai_kona.md

 - 37510 E4050 is [Kia Soul 27kWh](kia_soul.md)

 !!! note “Remark”
-    It is possible the BMS in the battery needs a 12V power cycle for 10 ~ 20 sec, after that or at the same time boot the Lilly and contractors are closed and HIGH VOLTAGE !! is active on the battery pins.
+    It is possible the BMS in the battery needs a 12V power cycle for 10 ~ 20 sec, after that or at the same time boot Battery Emulator and contractors are closed and HIGH VOLTAGE is active on the battery pins.
 This also applies when an emergency knob/button is installed in the interlock loop.
 When the loop is interrupted, the whole battery system needs a 12V power cycle to be active again.

 ## Part numbers

 Incase your battery is missing some wires/disconnect switches, here are the OEM part numbers and purchase links.
 Do note that it might be cheaper to source from your local scrapyard!

 |  Product |  Purchase Link |